 3) The bakeries!

 Bakeries are national institutions in Paris, so visiting them is a must.
-Strictly regulated by French law, the titles of “boulangerie" (bakery), “boulanger" (baker) or even “tradition" (tradition) ensure that the established, centuries-old know-how is passed on to future generations.
-Before leaving, you should try the best baguette in the city, awarded a prize every year.
+Strictly regulated by French law, the titles of boulangerie (bakery), boulanger (baker) or even tradition ensure that the established, centuries-old know-how is passed on to future generations.
+Before leaving, you should try the best baguette in the city, which is actually a prize that’s awarded to a new bakery every year.
 However, don’t despair if you can’t make it to this specific one: wherever you end up, excellence is the norm in all traditional Parisian bakeries!

 Just outside the city center in Paris, the Butte aux Cailles is like a village within a city.
 Populated by connoisseurs from all sorts of backgrounds, this cobbled-street district boasts a bohemian and quirky flair, which has largely disappeared from the rest of Paris.
 Half-timbered houses, climbing vines and renovated former workers’ houses create corners reminiscent of a village from centuries ago.
 From street art to trendy cafés and individual boutiques, this unique district emits a peaceful vibe and is the perfect spot to get away from it all in the midst of the Parisian hubbub.